Titer Test - Frequently Asked Questions

-Once your blood is drawn, the results for the most common titers come back in 3-4 business days.
+Once your blood is drawn, the results for the most common titer tests come back in 3-4 business days.
 Uncommon titers (e.g. Rabies, Tetanus, Polio) may take longer as they are often sent to a specialty lab.

 What's the difference between Qualitative & Quantitative titer results?

 either Positive or Negative, without a numerical result.
-"Quantitative" means that your results will be reported as a
+"Quantitative" means that your results will be reported as an actual

-number.
-The number can be compared against the Reference Interval on your lab report.
+number that represents your antibody titer concentration.
+Your number can be compared against the Reference Interval on your lab report to

 What do titer test results look like?

-Here is a PDF sample reports for the most common titer test panel from Accesa Labs
+Here is a PDF sample report for a common titer test panel:

 Hepatitis B, MMR and Varicella